Why are Sri Lankans protesting in the streets?

 When he came to power in 2019, President Rajapaksa decided to cut taxes.
 This meant the government had less money to buy foreign currency on the international markets to increase its reserves.

-When Sri Lanka's currency shortages became a really big problem, in early 2021, the government tried to stop the outflow of foreign currency by banning all imports of chemical fertiliser, telling farmers to use organic fertilisers instead.
+When Sri Lanka's currency shortages became a really big problem in early 2021, the government tried to stop the outflow of foreign currency by banning all imports of chemical fertiliser, telling farmers to use organic fertilisers instead.

 This led to widespread crop failures.